matthewfcarlson/matthewfcarlson.github.io/content/projects/passwordless-auth/index.md

     });
 ```

+One important thing to note, we clear the magic code whenever we fail a login with the user.
+If someone tries to replay the magic code, it shouldn't work.
+This also means that emails are no longer valid once they're used, but that's a compromise I'm happy with.
 We send the user an email with a link to this endpoint via sendgrid (not sponsored, just easy to use).

 The last and final part is handling decoding of the token.